My Homemade Hummus Recipe

 5. Rinse and wash beans thoroughly in cold water and separate as many of the shells as you can.
 The cold water stops the cooking process.

 6. Keep the beans in the bowl covered with fresh cold water and place in the fridge to cool down for ~10-15 minutes.
-Cooling the beans stops the cooking process which in turn makes sure the beans remain firm enough and do not get too soft before we grind them.
+As a reminder, cooling the beans stops the cooking process which in turn makes sure the beans remain firm enough and do not get too soft before we grind them.

 Question: how much lemon juice should you use?
 This is a great question and one that depends on personal taste.
 I like my Hummus on the sour side, so I use about ~3/4 cup of lemon juice, but you may tone it down if this is too much for you.
 You can play with the ratio of lemon to water as well.
 For a start, maybe start with 1 lemon and add more lemons in future batches until you rich the flavor you like, or add it as you go and taste after you mix some more.